-As the federal deadline to file taxes with the Internal Revenue Service on April 15 draws closer, it's paramount that you properly report your earnings as an independent contractor.
+It's paramount that you properly report your earnings as an independent contractor.
 Failing to do so could bring serious repercussions to your personal and professional life that could take months or years to dig out of.

 To help you avoid the pitfalls that lead to problems with the IRS, we've created a primer to help you properly handle your small business taxes as an independent contractor.
 By the end of this guide, you will hopefully be armed with the knowledge needed to navigate this year's tax season.

 According to the IRS, an independent contractor is a self-employed individual.
-Generally, people who work in an independent trade or business, such as doctors, lawyers, accountants and subcontractors fall under this category since they "offer their services to the general public."
+Generally, people who work in an independent trade or business, such as doctors, lawyers, accountants and subcontractors, fall under this category since they "offer their services to the general public."
 Whether that basic rule of thumb applies varies on a case-by-case basis.

 The general litmus test that can be applied to whether or not your profession falls under the government's definition of an independent contractor is whether or not "the payer has the right to control or direct only the result of the work and not what will be done and how it will be done."
-If that's the case, the person doing the work is an independent contractor and required to pay self-employment tax.
+If that's the case, the person doing the work is an independent contractor and must pay self-employment tax.

 How to determine if you're an independent contractor